Brexit situation still unclear

 Regardless of whether a withdrawal agreement will be reached or not, the relations between the UK and the EU will change fundamentally when the UK becomes a third country.
 A third country cannot have the same rights and benefits as a Member State.

-UK withdrawal from the EU without an agreement and a transition period on 30 March 2019 (alternative 2), most significant consequences:
+UK withdrawal from the EU without an agreement and a transition period, most significant consequences:

 - The UK will be a non-EU country, and all goods moving between the UK and the EU will have to be cleared through Customs.
 This means that declarants, i.e. importers and exporters, will be responsible for the customs clearance of the goods.
 The declarant can clear the goods through customs or use a forwarding agency.
 Smooth customs clearance and electronic declarations often require authorisations granted by customs authorities.